 - If your family/friends smoke, ask them to not smoke around you.

 - Give yourself a reward!
 Use the money you would typically spend on cigarettes to buy yourself something nice.

 - Plan activities during the first couple of weeks to take your mind off smoking.
 It will be easier to quit if you keep yourself busy.

 How will I feel when I’m quitting?

 If you’re a regular smoker, your body has gotten used to having nicotine and other chemicals around all the time.
 You will probably feel some symptoms of withdrawal when you stop smoking.
-This means that you might have a headache, feel queasy, and uncomfortable or nervous or you may just crave cigarettes.
+This means that you might have a headache, dry mouth, increased appetite, queasy feeling, and uncomfortable or nervous or you may just crave cigarettes.

 Will I gain weight if I quit smoking?

 Many people worry that they will gain weight once they quit smoking.
 In reality, many do gain a little but not enough to change how they look.
 People don’t gain weight because they stop smoking.
 They gain weight because they start eating more.
 Often, people confuse the feeling of craving nicotine with hunger and then eat to try to make this uncomfortable feeling go away.
 Smokers are also used to having something in their hands and in their mouth, so they may pick up food to replace holding a cigarette.

 To keep from gaining weight, try these things: